llpeterson/scaling/global.md

 provide support for autoconfiguration, sometimes referred to as *plug-and-play* operation.

-As we saw in the previous Chapter, autoconfiguration is possible for IPv4, but it depends on the existence of a server that is configured to hand out addresses and other configuration information to Dynamic Host Configuration Protocol (DHCP) clients.
+As we saw in the previous chapter, autoconfiguration is possible for IPv4, but it depends on the existence of a server that is configured to hand out addresses and other configuration information to Dynamic Host Configuration Protocol (DHCP) clients.
 The longer address format in IPv6